“The human capacity for burden is like bamboo – far more flexible than you’d ever believe at first glance.” – Jodi Picoult

 If you’re scared of public speaking, sign up for a public speaking course or a group that regularly practices speeches like Toastmasters.
 If you’re afraid of small talk, sign up for speed dating, whether it’s “speed dating” for making platonic friendships or for romantic relationships.
 If you’re afraid of flying, book a flight to a fun vacation.

 Facing your fears is the best way to grow.
-Make sure to reward yourself for overcoming your fear afterwards!
+Make sure to reward yourself for overcoming your fear afterward!

 This is an exercise that you can use for yourself or guide your clients through when they are feeling down or excessively worried.